Poi - Palliative Outcomes Initiative

-These hospices are working closely with DHB teams, residential care providers (RCs), general practice teams (GPTs) and other stakeholders.
+These hospices are working closely with Te Whatu Ora, Residential care providers (RCs), General Practice teams (GPTs) and other stakeholders.

-The initiative centres around a Family / Whānau meeting, which then produces a Palliative Plan (PPA) for the lead clinician to implement, supported by the local hospice.
+The initiative centres around a Family / Whānau meeting, which then produces a Palliative Plan (PPA) for the Lead Clinician to implement, supported by advice from the local hospice.